 Contract Commuter Service

-Amtrak operates more contract commuter services than any other company; currently, Amtrak provides either services and/or access for 13 commuter agencies.
+Amtrak is one of the largest operators of contract commuter services in North America; currently, Amtrak provides either services and/or access for 13 commuter agencies.

-- Amtrak currently provides commuter service for the following state and regional authorities:
+- Amtrak operates commuter service for the following state and regional authorities:

 - Shore Line East (Connecticut)